simon-k/semantic-kernel-by-example/README.md

 # SemanticKernelByExample
-A demo console that demonstrates the usage of Semantic Kernel
+A demo console that demonstrates the usage of Semantic Kernel.

+There is a small bonus project that demonstrates how to use the Semantic Kernel with Azure AI Search.
+See the README.md in the SemanticKernelWithAzureAiSearch folder.

 ## Pre-requisites
 You need to have